13 Interesting Facts About Eagle McMahon

 On a recent episode of his podcast "Running It," Nate Sexton recalls traveling with Eagle to Europe and watching him wolf down a bowl of pasta dressed with nothing but "the most black pepper I've seen a human use."
 Eagle had to survive on dry pasta with pepper when there were no vegan restaurants nearby.

-Eagle points out that the challenging part of his diet is traveling since finding vegan options can sometimes be difficult.
-In light of this, Eagle has relaxed his diet somewhat but remains hyper-conscious of how his food is sourced.
+Eagle points out that the challenging part of his diet is traveling since finding plant-based options can sometimes be difficult.
+He has relaxed his diet somewhat over the years but remains hyper-conscious of how his food is sourced.
+He even collaborated with Garrett Gurthie's Double G's Jerky brand on a plant-based mushroom jerky flavor.
 He approaches his diet with the same thoughtful discipline that he approaches a tricky green.

 Read Next: The 11 Best Sidearm Distance Drivers